-FBAR Instructions: The Foreign Bank Account Reporting form known as the FBAR is due to be filed by US persons with offshore accounts.
-There are various guides published each year for FBAR Filing, but they are oftentimes complex, convoluted, and inaccurate.
+The Foreign Bank Account Reporting form known as the FBAR is due to be filed by US persons with offshore accounts.
+While the Form itself is not as complex as other IRS International Reporting Forms — FBAR Instructions published by the US Government tend to be unnecessarily complex.
+There are various FBAR Instructions & Guides published each year for FBAR Filing, but they are oftentimes complex, convoluted, and inaccurate.
 The IRS and FinCEN do not see eye-to-eye on what should be included on the form.
 Making matters worse, the Internal Revenue Service has increased enforcement of foreign accounts compliance.
 For U.S. persons with unreported offshore accounts, assets and investments — they may be subject to offshore fines and penalties for noncompliance.
 While the threshold filing requirements are relatively low, the penalties can be high.
 Even though the FBAR is less complicated than many other Department of Treasury reporting forms, it can still be difficult to complete.
-If you are out of compliance, it is important to note that the TIRS has developed various FBAR Amnesty programs, which are collectively referred to as Offshore Voluntary Disclosure.
+If you are out of compliance, it is important to note that the TRS has developed various FBAR Amnesty programs, which are collectively referred to as Offshore Voluntary Disclosure.

 The form must be filed by U.S. persons.
 In order to confuse you, the IRS does not define US person to mean the same as U.S. Citizen.
 A US person typically falls into three categories: U.S. Citizen, Legal Permanent Resident, Foreign National who meets the IRS Substantial Presence Test (typically individuals on H-1B Visa, L-1 Visas, and E-2 Visas – although it is not a requirement to have one of these Visas).